Committed to You

 Written Plan for providing a safe environment during COVID-19 Pandemic

-1. Matchbox Children’s Theatre will follow suggestions set forth by the CDC for youth and summer camps to promote behaviors that reduce the spread of COVID-19, for maintaining social distancing, and to maintain a healthy environment for students and staff.
+1. Matchbox Children’s Theatre will follow suggestions set forth by the CDC for classes and camps to promote behaviors that reduce the spread of COVID-19, for maintaining social distancing, and to maintain a healthy environment for students and staff.

 2. We will follow CDC guidelines for cleaning and disinfecting community facilities.